Your Consultant will probably first ask you what you want to work on.

 Yes, we do, but there is no time allotted just for walk-ins.
 If you have already been to the Center once this week and would like a second session, and if you see an open appointment time on the schedule, you can come to the Center and ask if you can use that open time.
 The Consultant will then meet with you.

-If you need to cancel an appointment, cancel online or phone us at least 12 hours in advance of the appointment.
+If you need to cancel an appointment, cancel online at least 12 hours in advance of the appointment.
 If you provide us with less notice than that, even if we cancel your appointment, it will be marked as a no-show.
 If you receive three no-shows in a semester, your account will be suspended for the rest of the term.

 No, we don't format papers, or do copyediting of any kind.
 However, we have all of the up-to-date manuals and we can help you look for patterns of inconsistencies in your formatting.
 We can also help you use the manual to answer difficult questions about formatting.

 We have Consultants in many of the fields at CGU, but not in all of them.
 You can look at the staff list and find out if there is a Consultant in your field.
 However, all of the tutors are experienced at working with students in all of the disciplines at CGU, and are familiar with all major forms of academic writing across disciplines.
 In fact, we believe that it is more beneficial to work with someone outside of your field, because there will be no question of field expertise, and you will be more clear in your writing if you can communicate with an informed reader outside of your discipline.

 All of the Consultants who work in the Center have experience working with incoming graduate students as well as doctoral students working on dissertations.
 We regularly see students at all levels, from all departments.